heidless-stillwater/heidless-blog/src/content/blog/about-me.md

 # brief Biog & Timeline

-I'm long term IT - BSc Comp Science - 1989.
+TESTER: I'm long term IT - BSc Comp Science - 1989.
 Started career with Sun Microsystems startup in UK - 1990.
 UNIX based Env (Solaris).
 Contracted in The City over the Millenium.
 Burned out.
 Switched career to the Arts - Actor, Writer, Producer, Director.

 That period also involved delivering behavioural training in the Corporate Environment.
 Specifically, targetted at Team Mgmt & dealing with difficult conversations.
 Worked with numerous including BBC & International Banking UK, Europe, US & Asia.

 Training strongly influenced by the Transactional Analysis Model.
 Simple yet Powerful.